 Several of the Company's debt agreements contain covenants that, among other things, restrict the ability of the Company and its subsidiaries to incur additional indebtedness and pay dividends on or repurchase stock.
-As of June 30, 2020, UAL and United were in compliance with their respective debt covenants.
-In addition, in connection with any borrowings under the Loan Program under the CARES Act, the Company and its business will be subject to certain restrictions.
+As of September 30, 2020, UAL and United were in compliance with their respective debt covenants.
+In addition, in connection with the PSP Agreement and Loan Program, the Company and its business will be subject to certain restrictions.

 We have a significant amount of fixed obligations, including debt and leases of aircraft, airport and other facilities, and pension funding obligations.
-As of June 30, 2020, the Company had approximately \$19.2 billion of debt and finance lease obligations, including \$4.5 billion that will become due in the next 12 months.
+As of September 30, 2020, the Company had approximately \$33.8 billion of debt, finance lease, operating lease and sale-leaseback obligations, including \$5.4 billion that will become due in the next 12 months.
 In addition, we have substantial noncancelable commitments for capital expenditures, including the acquisition of certain new aircraft and related spare engines.
-As of June 30, 2020, our current liabilities exceeded our current assets by approximately \$6.4 billion.
-At June 30, 2020, \$5.0 billion of current liabilities related to tickets sold to passengers for travel beyond June 30, 2020.
+As of September 30, 2020, our current assets exceeded our current liabilities by approximately \$685 million.
+At September 30, 2020, \$4.9 billion of current liabilities related to tickets sold to passengers for travel beyond September 30, 2020.
 While we expect many of those passengers to travel, canceling flights could result in refunds or the issuance of significant amounts of electronic travel certificates and future flight credits which can be applied towards the purchase of future tickets.

-As of June 30, 2020, United had firm commitments and options to purchase aircraft from The Boeing Company ("Boeing"), Airbus S.A.S. ("Airbus") and Embraer S.A. ("Embraer") as presented in the table below:
+As of September 30, 2020, United had firm commitments and options to purchase aircraft from The Boeing Company ("Boeing"), Airbus S.A.S. ("Airbus") and Embraer S.A. ("Embraer") as presented in the table below: